edsu/diary/README.md

 ---

+## 2/7/2023

+Today has been a *sweltering* and tedious day.
+I met up with my *rival* *amelia* and her cousin *lemercier*.
+Both of them were so *ungrateful*, always talking in their *turgid* *phraseology*.
+We went to *yankeeland* together, although *lemercier* was seemingly *behindhand* - as he is always - so we barely made it.
+There, although he promised me sleigh rides or sledding, he only gave me the *briefest* of rides.
+I don't think I will trust *lemercier* with any more *guaranteed* shreds of fun - the *frankest* of *appropriation*s.
+To conclude my day, I chose to accept a dinner from the friendly Pelletier, which was put together better than I expected - a much better conclusion to the day than that yankee experience.

 ## 2/6/2023

 Today has been hectic; I attended yet another friend's wedding, this time for my childhood best friend *rollo*.
 He was *ecstatically* coveting the beautiful *pettit* *statues* we spotted, as a promising sign of his love for his new wife.
 He had a few obstacles along the way, but thankfully his brother *eyvindur* proved his devotion and ditched his *carless* *dome* to pick up some necessary supplies from *boonderrah*.
 We managed to intercept the filibuster, and ward off the *warty* *extortioner* right before the ceremony.
 It was quite the scene!
 Everyone was dressed in impressive *judaism* *robes*, and it was a sight to behold.
 As the ceremony finished in the early evening, everyone crowded around to *putter* the newlyweds on their way.
 A perfect day!